codyzu/webdev-site/m5/part4-react-router.md

 Start with your calculator project we previously created **or** use the files distributed during the course.

-_If you use the files from the course, you may want to create a new firebase project and link it to the project_
+_If you use the files distributed during the course, you may want to create a new firebase project and link it to the project._

 **⚠️ Only follow these directions if you choose to use the files distributed during the course. _If you use your existing calculator project, skip to section 1._**